Project-Bradnails/Bradnails/README.md

 If you want to take an extra step in being safe, delete both your web hisotry and your downloaded file history.

 ## About The Devs
+### KushKonsumer
-- KushKonsumer, as the name states, enjoys consuming copious amounts of kush.
+- Enjoys consuming copious amounts of kush.
 In their free time, they like to play video games and consume kush.
+### Spoodermoon731
-- Spoodermoon731, as the name also states, is a big Batman fan.
+- Big Batman fan.
 They started to replay Batman Arkham Night for the hype for the new Matrix movie.
+### StanfieldMozart
-- StanfieldMozart, as the name doesn't state, enjoys the outdoors and seeing the world.
+- As the name doesn't state, enjoys the outdoors and seeing the world.
 That about all there is to them.
+### Rev2
-- Rev2.
-Big PlayStation fan.
+- Big PlayStation fan.
 Skatebording is cool but I'm ass at it.
 Don't gatekeep.